Miller's House at Red Mills

 Bruyn Estate at Red Mills Farm (Historic Farmhouse & Guest House) or "Miller's House at Red Mills Farm" is a historic estate and farm located in Shawangunk in Ulster County, New York.
 Situated on just under 25 acres, Bruyn Estate has two residential dwellings totaling eight bedrooms.
-One 1835 Greek Revival farmhouse (3BR) on the National Register, and one newly built Log Home (5 BR; all en suite baths) made from salvaged, antique 1850s barns, surrounded by landscaped lawns and outdoor event spaces.
+One 1835 Greek Revival farmhouse on the National Register, and one newly-built log home.
 It is on the east side of the Shawangunk Kill at the Ulster/Orange Counties line.
 Wallkill Avenue is north of the building with the Shawangunk Kill east of it.

 Bruyn Estate is a working farm with alpacas, goats, and chickens on the grounds.

-All custom-designed interiors and exteriors built and designed by Cristy Lee McGeehan / Cristy Lee Design have featured on Barnwood Builders, Beautiful Destinations, Cabin Chronicles, Cabin Love, Discovery Channel, DIY Network, Domino Magazine, HGTV, iTV, Mansion Global, The New York Times, WSJ, and more!

 The one half story frame farmhouse with a partially exposed cellar and interior end chimneys was constructed c.1835 on a site overlooking the Shawangunk Kill.
 The northwest facade of the five-bay center hall structure has 6/6 sashes with plain window heads and sills.
 The center entry, framed by pilasters which support a full entablature, has three-paned sidelights.
 Complete with 3BRs upstairs, formal dining, kitchen and office on the first floor, and a karaoke lounge, gym and wine cellar in the basement.

 Bruyn Estate at Red Mills Farm (Historic Farmhouse) is significant as a distinctive example of Greek Revival style architecture.
 It is also significant as a surviving component of an industrial complex originating in the eighteenth century.
 The architectural integrity of the house is embodied in its form, original materials, unique iron grill work, elaborate interior woodwork and door moldings.